OperationSpark/github-ide-setup/README.md

 Create an account on GitHub: <a href="https://github.com/login" target="_blank">Click Here</a>

+**Note: your username should be a combination of your first and last name**

 Github is a Source Control Manager (**S.C.M.**) that makes it incredibly easy to save our code online and periodically release new versions of our programs.

 Additionally, GitHub will host a website for each user and organization for free.
 The feature is called <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.
 Each website hosted on Github Pages must adhere to this naming pattern naming pattern: